-- 87. According to the laws of Mainland China, listed companies are required to set up and maintain their register of shareholders in accordance with the records or register of securities holders provided by ChinaClear.
-As such, HKSCC is recognised as the registered holder of the China Connect Securities held in its omnibus stock account with ChinaClear.
-As provided for under the rules promulgated by the CSRC, SSE and ChinaClear for Stock Connect and the CCASS Rules and CCASS OP, HKSCC only holds such China Connect Securities as nominee.
-HKSCC has no proprietary interest in the China Connect Securities to the extent that they are credited to the stock account of a CCASS Participant in CCASS. - 88.
-As HKSCC recognized as the holder of China Connect Securities in its omnibus stock account with ChinaClear, HKSCC is entitled to entitlements and to exercise its rights under SSE-listed companies' corporate actions in respect of such China Connect Securities.
+- 84 HKSCC, as ChinaClear's clearing participant, has opened and maintained two omnibus stock accounts with ChinaClear to hold China Connect Securities for each China Connect Market separately on behalf of CCASS Participants.
+The total shareholding of HKSCC in each China Connect Security in such omnibus stock accounts is equal to the aggregate shareholdings of all CCASS Participants in such China Connect Security recorded in CCASS.
+Proper system processes and operational procedures have been established to ensure the records on both ends reconcile with each other. - According to the laws of Mainland China, listed companies are required to set up and maintain their register of shareholders in accordance with the records or register of securities holders provided by ChinaClear.
+As such, HKSCC is recognised as the registered holder of the China Connect Securities held in its omnibus stock accounts with ChinaClear.
+As provided for under the rules promulgated by the CSRC, SSE, SZSE and ChinaClear for Shanghai and Shenzhen Connect and the CCASS Rules and CCASS OP, HKSCC only holds such China Connect Securities as nominee.
+HKSCC has no proprietary interest in the China Connect Securities to the extent that they are credited to the stock account of a CCASS Participant in CCASS. - As HKSCC is recognized as the holder of China Connect Securities in its omnibus stock accounts with ChinaClear, HKSCC is entitled to entitlements and to exercise its rights under SSE and SZSE listed companies' corporate actions in respect of such China Connect Securities.
 HKSCC has extended its existing nominee services, including but not limited to, cash dividend, bonus issues, rights issues and voting, to CCASS Participants in respect of their China Connect Securities recorded in CCASS in accordance with the CCASS Rules and CCASS OP.
 HKSCC exercises its right as holder of China Connect Securities in respect of any corporate action in accordance with instructions received from CCASS Participants.